koltrakak-learning-repos/MLDM_learning_repo/Machine Learning/clustering/proximity_measures.md

 - utile dato che dire che due datapoints don't have a property non significa che siano simili
 - di solito è utile quando il vettore binario è sparso (ovvero quando ci sono pochi uni)

+...

 #

 Rule of thumb:

 Manhattan: "How different are the values?"

+- Use Manhattan when rating scale/magnitude matters

 Cosine: "How similar are the patterns?"

+- Use Cosine when you care about proportional similarity, not absolute counts